jszwagie/PARP_project/plot/act3.md

 Choices:

   TELL A: "Those Germans—the Nazis—are monsters.
-They’ve waged war and slaughtered millions."
+They’ve waged war and killed millions."
   Creature: "Malice such, perceived it not, we did.
 Blinded us, our hospitality has, to their stain."

   TELL B: "They’re exploiting you.
 They’ll strip this valley bare and leave nothing behind."